Management | Industry News & Trends

 What does that mean for you?
-There will be a lot of patios out there vying for business.
-Here are a couple of ways for your patio to stand out from the crowd.
+There will be a lot of patios out there competing for business.
+Here are a couple of ways to make your patio to stand out from the crowd.

 A seasonal menu sets the tone for your patio's personality.

-On a hot sunny day, you might not want to serve customers your famous three-alarm chili but rather something light and local.
+On a hot sunny day, you might not want to serve customers your famous three-alarm chili but rather something lighter to cool them off.
+It’s also a great time to highlight local produce.

-Serving food from local farms and suppliers is great for your regional economy and it will also attract patrons to the flavors they’ve been seeing at farm stands or markets.
+Serving food from local farms and suppliers is great for your regional economy and it will also attract patrons to the menu items that feature produce they’ve been seeing at farm stands or markets.
+Buying from local purveyors is also more sustainable, and recent studies have shown that consumers are willing to pay more for eco-friendly experiences.

 You can also attract traffic to your outdoor space with tasty food and drink specials.
 What’s the best way to determine what to discount without affecting your bottom line and still creating an appealing offer?
 Just look back at POS reporting and view your sales from last season.
 You can see what appetizers or beverages were most popular and, if you have an integrated inventory system, you can see what items were the least expensive to make.
 The combination of this info should make it simple to decide what’s best to discount this season.